GE Icemaker Repair Guide

 Gears

 The first thing you should check are the gears on the front of the icemaker.
 To access these gears; remove the front cover off the icemaker.
 Note that on some side-by-side refrigerators the icemaker is installed sideways and you will have to unhook it to remove this cover.
 Once the cover is off, inspect the gears and if any of the teeth are missing they are bad and needs replacing.
-Note that it will be hard to find just the little gear; GE sells it and the motor together.
-The motor cost too much to buy just for a gear.
-I suggest going to a used appliance shop and see if they will sell you one off an old icemaker.
 Also check to see if the small gear has slid forward enough to miss the big gear.
 If so, put a small drop of lock tight on the shaft and push the gear back on.

 Fill Tube